Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 You can't improve what you don't measure — and you can't measure without knowing what "good" looks like.
 That is the entire point of benchmarks.
 They turn vague feelings ("I think our Instagram is doing okay?") into clear signals ("Our reach rate is 2x the platform average").

-This report compiles 2026 benchmarks across engagement rates, reach rates, follower growth, click-through rates, posting frequency, and content format performance for every major platform.
-The data comes from studies analyzing over 70 million posts across Instagram, TikTok, YouTube, LinkedIn, Facebook, X, and Threads.
+This report compiles 2026 benchmarks across engagement rates, reach rates, follower growth, click-through rates, posting frequency, hashtag performance, and content format performance for every major platform.
+The data comes from studies analyzing over 70 million posts across Instagram, TikTok, YouTube, LinkedIn, Facebook, X, Threads, and Pinterest.

 Bookmark this page.
 You will come back to it.